Top 7 Training Administrator & Scheduler Pet Peeves

-Training administrators are among the hardest working members in corporate training departments, but often don’t receive a lot of credit for keeping training activities on track and within budget.
-Here are the top seven training administrator pet peeves and what training administrators can do to avoid such situations.
+Training administrators and schedulers fulfill some of the most mission-critical back-office training activities within the training function, but often don’t receive much credit for keeping all these training activities on time and on budget.
+Here are the top seven training administrator pet peeves and what can be done to make life easier!

 1. Since when do I have 5 different bosses?